 - b.
 Long-term Disability Coverage.
 New employees may enroll in long-term disability insurance by their initial effective date of coverage.
-Employees who become eligible for insurance may enroll in long-term disability insurance within thirty (30) days of their initial effective date as defined in this Article, Section E, Subd.
-3. A faculty member who is insurance eligible and moves from a temporary position to a permanent (tenure track) position will be allowed to enroll in long-term disability coverage within thirty (30) days of the event without providing evidence of insurability.
+Employees who become eligible for insurance may enroll in long-term disability insurance within 30 days of their initial effective date as defined in this Article, Section E, Subd.
+3. A faculty member who is insurance eligible and moves from a temporary position to a permanent (tenure track) position will be allowed to enroll in long-term disability coverage within 30 days of the event without providing evidence of insurability.
 The terms are the same as for employees who wish to add/increase during the annual open enrollment.
-During open enrollment only, a faculty member may purchase long-term disability coverage that provides benefits from three hundred dollars (\$300) to seven thousand dollars (\$7,000) per month, based on the faculty member's salary, commencing on the one hundred eighty-one (181st) day of total disability, and not subject to evidence of insurability but with a limited pre-existing condition exclusion.
+During open enrollment only, a faculty member may purchase long-term disability coverage that provides benefits from \$300 to \$7,000 per month, based on the faculty member's salary, commencing on the one hundred eighty-one day of total disability, and not subject to evidence of insurability but with a limited pre-existing condition exclusion.
 Employees should be aware that other wage replacement benefits, as described in the certificate of coverage (i.e., Social Security Disability, Minnesota State Retirement Disability, etc.), may result in a reduction of the monthly benefit levels purchased.
-In any event, the minimum is the greater of three hundred dollars (\$300) or fifteen percent (15%) of the amount purchased.
+In any event, the minimum is the greater of \$300 or 15% of the amount purchased.
 The minimum benefit will not be reduced by any other wage replacement benefit.
-In the event that the faculty member becomes totally disabled before age seventy (70), the premiums on this benefit shall be waived. - Subd.
+In the event that the faculty member becomes totally disabled before age 70, the premiums on this benefit shall be waived. - c.
+Procurement.
+A disability insurance Request for Proposal (RFP) may be issued during the term of this labor agreement.
+This RFP may result in changes to the current disability coverage benefit.
+The Joint Labor Management Committee on Health Plans (JLM) will participate in the disability coverage RFP process and the JLM must agree to changes that modify the disability coverage provisions from status quo benefit levels. - Subd.
 4. Accidental Death and Dismemberment Coverage.
-A faculty member may purchase accidental death and dismemberment coverage that provides principal sum benefits in amounts ranging from five thousand dollars (\$5,000) to two hundred thousand dollars (\$200,000).
+A faculty member may purchase accidental death and dismemberment coverage that provides principal sum benefits in amounts ranging from \$5,000 to \$200,000.
 Payment is made only for accidental bodily injury or death and may vary, depending upon the extent of dismemberment.
-A faculty member may also purchase from five thousand dollars (\$5,000) to twenty-five thousand dollars (\$5,000) in coverage for the faculty member's spouse but not in excess of the amount carried by the faculty member. - Subd.
+A faculty member may also purchase from \$5,000 to \$25,000 in coverage for the faculty member's spouse but not in excess of the amount carried by the faculty member. - Subd.
 5. Vision Coverage.
-A fully employee paid vision benefit will be available beginning January 1, 2021 subject to agreement by the subcommittee of the Joint Labor Management Insurance Committee to the benefit set determined through the state's Request for Proposal (RFP) process. - Subd.
+Under the life of this agreement, an optional and fully employee-paid vision benefit will be available pursuant to contract parameters with the State's vision vendor. - Subd.
 6. Continuation of Optional Coverages During Unpaid Leave or Layoff.
 An employee who takes an unpaid leave of absence or who is laid off may discontinue premium payments on optional policies during the period of leave or layoff.
-If the employee returns within one (1) year, the employee shall be permitted to pick up all optionals held prior to the leave or layoff.
+If the employee returns within one year, the employee shall be permitted to pick up all optionals held prior to the leave or layoff.
 For purposes of reinstating such optional coverages, the following limitations shall be applicable.